mimi0722/python-crawler/README.md

 # python-crawler
 as title
-This repository is for python crawler project
+This repository is used for python crawler projects